 Outside of the Bar, Alexander sits as a director of a leaseholders’ management company that manages a residential development.

-Alexander’s pupillage with Ali Tabari and Kirsty White provided specialist training in insolvency law.
-Alexander accepts instructions in corporate and personal insolvency matters, including applications to set aside statutory demands, winding up petitions, bankruptcy petitions, applications to increase office-holder remuneration, applications to annul a bankruptcy, and other insolvency applications.
-His experience includes:
+Alexander’s pupillage included specialist training in insolvency work.
+Alexander accepts instructions in corporate and personal insolvency matters, including applications to set aside statutory demands, winding up petitions, bankruptcy petitions, validation orders, applications to increase office-holder remuneration, applications to annul a bankruptcy, and other insolvency applications.

-Alexander has delivered or written various talks and articles on insolvency, including restructuring plans, individual voluntary arrangements (IVAs), and practical tips for dealing with impecunious parties.
+Alexander has delivered or written various talks and articles on insolvency, including restructuring plans, appeals and other methods of challenging insolvency orders, individual voluntary arrangements, and practical tips for dealing with impecunious parties.

 Alexander’s property practice encompasses a diverse range of cases, reflecting his growing expertise in this area.
 Alexander has experience of disputes over easements, nuisance, trespass, restrictive covenants, orders for sale, landlord and tenant obligations (including disrepair, dilapidations, and claims under the 1954 Act), boundaries, service charges, possession claims, telecommunications, and council tax and business rates.